Frydag: German Order

-In 1445, Johann Frydag zu Talberg (zu meaning resident at) was one of the knights who assisted Dietrich II. von Moers Archbishop of Cologne in the Soest Feud.
+In 1445, Johann Frydag zu Talberg was one of the knights who assisted Dietrich II. von Moers, Archbishop of Cologne, in the Soest Feud.
 The archbishop and some of his knights, including Johann Frydag, were taken prisoner during the campaign.
 To gain their release, they bought their freedom with 32,000 gold florins.
-But this did not deter Dietrich from further battle as in the following year of 1446, along several other nobles, he sent a feudal letter (dispute) to Duke Reinold von Geldern.
+This did not deter Dietrich from further battle as, in 1446, he and several other nobles sent a feudal letter of dispute to Duke Reinold von Geldern.

-The brothers Andreas Frydag and Johann Frydag from Löringhoff moved to Prussia in the middle of the 15th century to assist the Teutonic Order in its wars against the poles.
+The brothers Andreas Frydag and Johann Frydag moved to Prussia from Löringhoff in the middle of the 15th century, to assist the Teutonic Order in its wars against the Poles.
 Johann Frydag joined the Teutonic Order.
-His courage and valour combined with his intellect, earned him the post of army commander of the Livonian Order, a position he held for 37 years.
-In 1489, after appointing Wolter von Plettenberg, the Country Marshall (Landmeister) in 1491, he was able to end the 200-year civil war in Terra Mariana.
+His courage and valour, combined with his intellect, earned him the post of army commander of the Livonian Order, a position he held for 37 years.
+After appointing Wolter von Plettenberg as Country Marshall (Landmeister) in 1489, he was able, in 1491, to end the 200-year civil war in Terra Mariana.
 This resulted in a period of cultural prosperity and peace that existed until 1561.
-His brother Andreas became a merchant and a father.
+His brother, Andreas, became a merchant and a father.
 The third brother, Melchior (b.
-1466) is the common progenitor of the line in Prussia in the provinces of the Mark and Münster.
+1466) is the common progenitor of the line in Prussia in the provinces of Mark and Münster.

-The existence of German-Baltic and German-Baltic branch of the family that existed for many centuries, i.e., in the original home of settled lines and the descendants of mostly younger sons, who had already emigrated to the State of the Teutonic Order and settled there, is also recorded in other noble families, the Vietinghoff, the Korff, the Wenge/Lambsdorff, the Grotthuß/Grothaus or the Waldburg-Capustigall families.
+The simultaneous existence of German and German-Baltic branches of the family that existed for many centuries - that is, the original line that remained in the homeland and the descendants of mostly younger sons, who had already emigrated to the State of the Teutonic Order and settled there - can also be seen in other noble families, such as the Vietinghoff, the Korff, the Wenge/Lambsdorff, the Grotthus/Grothaus and the Waldburg-Capustigall families.

 East Frisian line to Gödens

-With the brothers Franz and Bertold, the family divided in the middle of the 16th century into the East Frisian and Westphalian line.
+With the brothers Franz and Bertold, the family was divided, in the middle of the 16th century, into the East Frisian and Westphalian lines.